 The amendment to the Canadian Human Rights Act also brought the federal Act into line with existing provincial and territorial laws.
 Quebec was the first Canadian jurisdiction to include sexual orientation as a prohibited ground of discrimination when the province's Charte des droits et libertés de la personne was amended in 1977.
-Currently, human rights Acts and Codes explicitly prohibit discrimination based on sexual orientation in all jurisdictions except the Northwest Territories, where legislation has been adopted but has yet to be proclaimed in force, Nunavut, where legislation has been introduced, and Alberta.
+Now human rights Acts and Codes explicitly prohibit discrimination based on sexual orientation in all jurisdictions except Alberta.
+The new N.W.T. legislation, which took effect in July 2004, is the first human rights statute in Canada to also prohibit discrimination based on "gender identity."